matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 From the perspective of the auth rules, the `restricted` join rule is identical to `public` (since the checking of whether a member is in the room is done during the call to `/join` or `/make_join` / `/send_join` regardless).

+It was also considered to limit servers which can issue join membership events to those in the `via` field (or some other list of trusted servers).
+This is undesirable since it would increase centralization (e.g. a server already in the room couldn't issue membership events for another user on that server).
+It is unclear that this would significantly increase the security of the room.

 ## Future extensions